villagehiker/templer/examples/casestudy/readme.md

 The converted website uses a basic design employing only HTML and CSS.
 It contains no javascript.

-The layout consists of three columns:
+The layout consists a header, a footer and three columns.
+The three columns are:

 * Left column for article links on index.html pages.
 It contains article text and images on content pages.
 * Middle column for internal and external links to related content.